Skip to main content

 • SMO 1: Quality Assurance

-In accordance with the Law of the Iraqi Union of Accountants and Auditors No. 185, 1969 (as amended in 1973), IUAA is responsible for establishing and implementing quality assurance (QA) reviews of all auditors.
+In accordance with the Law of the Iraqi Union of Accountants and Auditors No. 185, 1969 (as amended in 1973), IUAA is responsible for establishing and implementing a quality assurance (QA) review system.
 IUAA established an independent Quality Assurance & Inspection Committee (QAIC) in 2003 to operate a cycle-based QA review system.
 Despite being formally independent, the QAIC’s development and functions are supported by the IUAA Board.
+IUAA reports that it implements a peer review process, with approximately 200 firms reviewed annually.

 Current Status: Review & Improve